How to Safely and Securely Sell Your Engagement Ring Online (And Get the Best Offer)

 Polishing the ring

-If you don’t have or know the basic info, you can also send it to us and we’ll take a look to determine a quote.
+If you don’t have or know the basic info, you can also send it to us, and we’ll take a look to determine a quote.

-How Long Does it Take to Sell an Engagement Ring
+How Long Does it Take to Sell an Engagement Ring?

 You’ve done your research.
 You’ve found a buyer.
 Maybe even prepped and cleaned your ring.
 And agreed on a price.
 How much time has passed by?

-If you’re selling the ring through a reputable online diamond buyer or a brick and mortar jewelry store, the process may take anywhere from a day to a week.
+If you’re selling the ring through a reputable online diamond buyer or a brick-and-mortar jewelry store, the process may take anywhere from a day to a week.

-If you’re selling the ring through an auction or a consignment store, it may take longer (as in several weeks or even months), since the ring will need to be properly evaluated and marketed before it can be sold.
+If you’re selling the ring through an auction or a consignment store, it may take longer (as in several weeks or even months), since the ring will need to be evaluated appropriately and marketed before it can be sold.

-If you're selling on your own, on Ebay for example, it could take even longer as it depends on the people’s interest, negotiations, and the ring's price.
+If you're selling on your own, on eBay, for example, it could take even longer as it depends on the people’s interest, negotiations, and the ring's price.

 Conclusion